x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

     > [!IMPORTANT]
     > You must use a certificate issued by a trusted certification authority (CA) with your Outlook Anywhere configuration.
 Outlook Anywhere can't be configured with a self-signed certificate.
 For more information, see [How to configure SSL for Outlook Anywhere](https://go.microsoft.com/fwlink/p/?LinkID=80875).

-2. **Optional: Verify that you can connect to your Exchange organization using Outlook Anywhere** Try one of the following methods to test your connection settings.
+2. **(Optional) Verify that you can connect to your Exchange organization using Outlook Anywhere**: Try one of the following methods to test your connection settings.

   - Use Outlook from outside your corporate network to connect to your on-premises Exchange mailbox.